Corned beef hash

 Persian birdbits cooked in walnut and pomegranate sauce

 As the name suggests, this is originally a pheasant dish and if you can get a pheasant breast or two, or, if you're cooking for two, a whole bird, it should be great.
 At the other end of the scale it can be done with chicken, but the sauce can rather overwhelm the flesh.
-So i did it with a Duck breast and it was as yummy to eat as it was easy to make.
-Since then pheasant breasts and the like have proved as delish.
+I first did it with a Duck breast and it was as yummy to eat as it was easy to make.
+Since then pheasant breasts and the like have proved as delish, and are now easier to find.

-Very finely chop a wee onion (preferably a red one) and fry it in a knob of butter until it goes brownish.
+Very finely chop a wee onion (preferably a red one) and fry it (add a little more butter if needed) until it goes brownish.

 Stir in an ounce or so of ground walnuts.
-I prefer to pummel a few whole kernels in a mortar, to retain some nutty chunks, but most of it needs to be pretty well pulverised to thicken the sauce, so feel free to use ready-ground if you can find it.
+I prefer to pummel a few whole kernels in a mortar, to retain some nutty chunks, but most of it needs to be pretty well pulverised to thicken the sauce, so feel free to whizz it in a blender or even use ready-ground (though the flavour may be less intense).

-Add a couple of fluid ounces of pomegranate juice and a similar amount of light stock or water (using only the juice leads to an overpoweringly rich sauce, as your correspondent and food tester has discovered!).
-Season with salt and pepper.
+Add a couple of fluid ounces of pomegranate juice and a similar amount of light stock or water (using the juice alone leads to an overpoweringly rich sauce, as your correspondent and food tester has discovered!).
+Add some finely chopped (or dried) parsley and season with salt and pepper.

-(The 1970s book I used to derive this recipe, Claudia Roden's excellent work, suggests lemon juice and sugar as an alternative, but, since the pomegranate has now been elevated to 'superfood' marketing status, it's rather easier to obtain, so use the real thing).
+(The 1970s book I used to derive this recipe, Claudia Roden's excellent work, suggests lemon juice and sugar as an alternative, but, since the pomegranate has now been elevated to 'superfood' marketing status, it's rather easier to obtain and a bottle of the juice lasts ages, so use the real thing).

-Simmer the sauce for a bit to thicken, stirring regularly, while, in another pan, you fry the birdybits in butter or an oil/butter mix.
+Simmer the sauce for a bit to thicken, stirring regularly.

-Place in the sauce, turning to coat, then cover and simmer slowly for twenty minutes (you could do this in a tagine).
+Place the meat in the sauce, turning to coat, then cover and simmer slowly for ten minutes or so (you could do this more slowly in a tagine).

-Sprinkle with chopped parsley and walnut bits, and serve on basmati rice with a side salad and a cold beer.
+Sprinkle with chopped parsley and walnut bits, and serve on basmati rice (even better, a fragrant, buttery pilaff. with cloves, coriander and raisins), with a side salad and a cold beer.
+If you squeezed a fresh pomegranate for the juice (use less stock), you can sprinkle on pomegrante pieces too.

 back to index